benfr1/Real_M.I.D.I/README.md

 # Use

 Put the midi file on your instrument and allocate instruments.
-Play it at measure 150/300/450/600 in order to finely preset the tracks volumes.
+Play it at measure 150/300/450/600 in order to initially finely preset the tracks volumes.
+Tracks allocated to sound "Birds" must be mapped to a "Drums" sound.
 Play or your Synth
 Dance, play over it, ENJOY !